MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 - [AWS VMs](/azure/migrate/tutorial-migrate-aws-virtual-machines#complete-the-migration)
 - [GCP VMs](/azure/migrate/tutorial-migrate-gcp-virtual-machines#complete-the-migration)

-In addition, Tailwind adds the following post-migration activities as best practices:
+In addition, Tailwind Traders adds the following post-migration activities as best practices:

 - Validate sign-in with local credentials or keys for RDP or SSH.

 - Verify that DNS servers are configured in TCP/IP settings for the OS and that name resolution works correctly.

-- Verify that the TCP/IP settings for the OS configure the server to receive an IP address via DHCP.
+- Verify that the TCP/IP settings for the OS enable the server to receive an IP address via DHCP.

 - Verify that access to OS licensing is activated and that there's access to cloud-based licensing endpoints (such as Azure endpoints for key management services).